 As far as new construction is concerned, what the banks are willing — and not willing — to do is impacting construction as well.

 "What we're hearing from our customers is that for new projects, most lenders are not making commitments at this point," Twete said.
 "And that might change next week.
 That might change in a month or two but there's so much uncertainty in the world right now.
 Things are just slowing down."

 Big Beaverton projects underway include the 43,000-square-foot Patricia Reser Center for the Arts complex being built at The Round off Southwest Hall and Cedar Hills boulevards.
 It is set to open in late 2021.
-Also, construction is continuing on a 350-space parking garage next to the complex, said Twete.
+Also, building is continuing on a 350-space parking garage next to the complex, said Twete.

-Kitty-corner from those projects is the construction of the 125-room Hyatt House, which will include a ground-level restaurant and bar, set for completion in December of this year.
+Kitty-corner from those projects is construction of the 125-room Hyatt House, which will include a ground-level restaurant and bar, set for completion in December of this year.

-Underway too, at the former Kmart retail site along Murray Boulevard at Tualatin Valley Highway is a new project known as West End, currently under construction.
+Underway too at the former Kmart retail site along Murray Boulevard at Tualatin Valley Highway is a new project known as West End, currently under construction.
 It is expected to have 508 multi-family units along with 36,320 square feet of retail space.